 My Time as an intern at Edinburgh PR agency

-Written by Amy Glasgow
+By Amy Glasgow

 After a month as an intern with Holyrood, I’ve learnt a lot about PR and about life in an agency.
 It’s a fast paced world with the opportunity to work with a range of exciting clients and brands.

 This placement has been different to any other work experience I have had.
 I’ve been given a level of responsibility that I didn’t expect, and got a chance to do jobs that Account Executives usually do.
-Here’s a rundown of the top ten things I’ve learnt during my time at Holyrood Partnership.
+Here’s a rundown of the top ten things I’ve learnt during my time at Holyrood PR.

 1. It’s ok to feel a little lost and to ask questions.
 There were times I was given jobs that I had no clue about.
 The team here are so friendly and helpful that I never felt silly for asking obvious or stupid questions, it’s all part of the learning process.